 - My Greek Language.
-Oh I’m doing fine.
+Oh, I’m doing fine.
 Anyway, English is well understood and spoken too.
 I learned new Greek vocabs, I can read and write a little, though comprehension is still elementary level.
 I am working in process (WIP).
-I’ll let you know next year about my progress.
+Completed A0 level, now I’m in A1.
+Basically self-studying.

 - Shopping.
-Oh I can get most what I need and want.
-Well grocery shopping is a trial and error of the cleaning agents that I prefer.
+I can get most of what I need and want.
+Well, grocery shopping is a trial and error of the cleaning agents that I prefer.
 Or maybe in some food boxes, the instructions can be German, Greek, Russian, err I need an interpreter.
 We have Ikea, malls, and shops – H&M, Pull &Bear, Bershka, American Eagle, Plaza Italia, Marks and Spencer, Debenhams, and a lot more.
 Also, Holland and Barrett is my new skincare shop.

 - Ethnic Shopping.
-In the downtown area, you can find Asian, Sri Lankan and Indian Stores.
+In the downtown area, you can find Asian, Sri Lankan, and Indian Stores.
 There is Lidl a German megamarket, which has good offers and where I buy my homey clothes, socks and even plants –orchids, roses and a lot more.
+In Lidl, it is When it’s gone, it’s gone on the center section.
+The aisle section has a variety of stuff and useful things to get and mostly unplanned purchases.
+You know what I mean!
 And don’t forget Russian stores too.
-But the Asian stores don’t have Yakult.

-- As you know, Cyprus is an Island of Love.
+- As you know, Cyprus is the Island of Love.
 A wedding destination because of its beauty and the ease of wedding licenses.
 Hell yeah!
 It is true!
 Trust me.

 - Immigration Procedures are pretty fast.
 Make sure you have the required documents.
-I did several extensions for my visit, and on the second time, we did it like a PRO!
+I did several extensions for my visit, and the second time, we did it like a PRO!
+Now, I am a holder of a resident permit.

 - Food.
 Souvla, Sheftalia, Fasolaki, Kolokasi, Spanakopita, Macaronia de Forno.
 And I can cook most of them.
 Check out my article on Cypriot cuisine!
 International cuisines are also available here.
 As for the sushi, still no one has top yet Sushi Yen – La Cigale Hotel, Doha- Qatar.